Alfonso1025/payment-getaway-typescript/Products/Readme.md

   "qty" : 5,
   "productId" : 3
 }

-Example of request object for deleting a product with associated images {
+Example of request object for deleting a product
-  "images" : ['imageOne', 'imageTwo'],
+ {

   "productId" : 3
  }